-Since 1997, SPLOST has been the primary funding vehicle available to school districts for the construction and renovation of school facilities and technology enhancement.
+Since 1997, ESPLOST has been the primary funding vehicle available to school districts for the construction and renovation of school facilities and technology enhancement.
 Currently, school facilities have an average age of thirty-eight years.
 However, this includes buildings placed into service within the past five years as well as others that are over eighty years old.
-Despite the average age of facilities, SPLOST has allowed all schools to be renovated on a regular cycle.
-Spalding County voters approved an extension of SPLOST for a five year period ending June 30, 2020, and the issuance of bonds, covering a project list which included facility expansion and renovation along with the purchase of new technology for classroom use.
-Bonds were used for the construction of the Griffin Region College and Career Academy, technology infrastructure, and bus purchases.
-Work continued in fiscal year 2019 on renovations from SPLOST V. During FY20, the System will be preparing for the next SPLOST window (SPLOST VI).
+Despite the average age of facilities, ESPLOST has allowed all schools to be renovated on a regular cycle.
+In November 2019, Spalding County voters approved an extension of ESPLOST for a five year period ending June 30, 2025, covering a project list which included facility expansion and renovation along with the purchase of new technology for classroom use.
+Work continued in fiscal year 2020 on renovations using previous ESPLOST funds.

 The System monitors budget related activity in the Georgia General Assembly.
-With the improving Georgia economy, funding for the System has also improved.
-Cuts to the state funding formula (amended formula adjustments) have been eliminated.
+With the onset of the coronavirus pandemic, an improving Georgia economy was affected in the Spring of 2020.
+Cuts to the state funding formula (amended formula adjustments), which were previously eliminated, were instituted to offset the potential of economic downturn in the state's economy.
+Resources were examined thoroughly again after this announcement to insure the appropriateness of allocation toward instructional programs.
+The System also received notification of an allocation of Federal Stimulus Funds (CARES) for use to offset diminishing resources.
 The System has experienced increases to required expenditures such as classified employee health insurance rates for employers, teacher pay raises, and contributions to the Teachers Retirement System of Georgia.
 The System is focusing investments in the educational program based on the recommendations of a curriculum audit and the implementation of the strategic plan.
 This process requires the review and evaluation of operations to improve efficiency, including personnel allocations, employee benefits, software usage, specialized instructional programs, student transportation services, and technology infrastructure.
 Sustainability is a critical piece of budget planning.
 Budget items proposed for inclusion or modification are viewed in terms of the system's ability to sustain the item into the future.
 Adequate, available fund reserves are key to preserving the school system's ability to operate free of short-term borrowing to fund daily operations.
-As of June 30, 2019, fund balance for the System is 67 days of projected FY20 operations.
+As of June 30, 2020, fund balance for the System is 80 days of projected FY21 operations.
 Fund balance has steadily increased over the past five years and placed the System in a position of financial stability.